Ouranosinc/xclim/docs/usage.rst

     ds = xr.open_dataset(data_file)

 .. note::
-    Calculations are performed on the variable of interest present within the data set (in this example, **ds.tas**) and not the data set itself, so be sure to specify this when using xclim's indices and other calls.
+    Calculations are performed on the variable of interest present within the data set (in this example, **tas**) and not the data set itself, so be sure to specify this when using xclim's indices and other calls.

 To perform a simple climate indice calculation: